 We believe the power of an art gallery lies not in its brick-and-mortar walls but what happens in the space between those walls -- the firsthand encounters and experiential friction between artists, community, and art.
-We curate spaces and experiences beyond Lost Eden Gallery to bring together curators, artists, creative practitioners, and storytellers in new and ambitious ways to show that anyone, anywhere can create a "gallery without walls".
+We curate spaces and experiences to bring together audiences in (k)new and ambitious ways to show that anyone, anywhere has the right to access great art and powerful storytelling.

 A STUDIO FOR STORYTELLING

 Headquartered in downtown Salt Lake City, Lost Eden is led by a collective of local Indigenous artists based out of a live studio.
-As an active event venue, our studio HQ provides the ideal backdrop for any occasion and offers flexible layouts, an open vendor policy, and á la carte rentals and services.
+The studio is available for in-person collaborations with any of the in-house artists, curators, and producers by appointment only.

 PLAN A VISIT